 - 1. Clinical Faculty will complete the form. - 2.
-Student will bring form (and all of its copies) and present to the Lab Assistant in the Nursing Resource Center - 3.
+Student will bring form (and all of its copies) and present to the Lab Assistant in the Nursing Resource Center. - 3.
 Lab assistant will complete appropriate area of form.
 Student is responsible for returning yellow copy to clinical faculty who advised them.

-White copy to course faculty

-Yellow copy to clinical faculty.
+White copy to course faculty Yellow copy to clinical faculty.
 Pink copy is student copy.

+Pink copy is student copy.

 Student Date

 Course Faculty Clinical Faculty

 Skill(s) to be reviewed

 Skill(s) to be reviewed by (date)

-Methods used for review:video rea1:1 demonstration skill checklist rea
+Methods used for review:video reading 1:1 demonstration skill checklist review

-Lab A Assistant Recommendations
+Lab Assistant Recommendations

-Return demonstration by student: satisfactory unsatisfactory
+Return demonstration by student: satisf sfactoryunsatisfactory

 needs additional work referred to course faculty

 Additional Comments:

 Lab Assistant Signature Date

 Student Signature

 Clinical Faculty Signature

 Reviewed annually.